BlenderEnvironments/2_Texturing_Basics/README.md

 **After watching (learning outcomes)…**

-You will be able to use your heightmaps as normal maps
+You will be able to use your height  maps as normal maps

 ### 13 Introduction To Hand Painting